-Global Communities has developed a suite of construction supervision and quality assurance tools to help our local partners keep construction projects on track and comply with environmental, health and international building safety standards.
-From the construction of new roads and bridges to wastewater treatment plants and electric transformer stations, Global Communities develops local capacity to mitigate environmental impacts, test project materials for quality and keep construction on time and on budget.
-For community facilities like schools and clinics, we focus on user-driven design, including gender needs and accessibility.
-Global Communities supports projects that are developed through democratic decision-making based on priorities identified by the communities and local government.
-By giving our partners the tools to realize shared goals and by building the capacity of local organizations to select, oversee and manage projects, we promote stability and self-sufficiency.
+Global Communities has developed a suite of construction supervision and quality assurance tools to help our local partners keep construction projects on track and comply with environmental, health, and international building safety standards.
+From the construction of new roads to waste water treatment plants, Global Communities develops local capacity to mitigate environmental impacts, keep construction on time and within budget, and to ensure that design is user-driven, addressing gender needs and accessibility.